Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 10. You want to check for unusual login activity.Specially, you want to read a log file that contains information on each login attempt, including whether it failed or was successful.
-You should then parse the data
+You should then parse the data into a `logins` list, and then you  should separate all failed log entries into a separate `failed_logins` list.If you want to automate this through Pyth